MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Conclusion and Future Work

-We want \textit{MDP Playground} to be a community-driven effort and it is open-source for the benefit of the RL community at \url{https://github.com/automl/mdp-playground}.
-While we tried to exhaustively identify dimensions of hardness, it is unlikely that we have captured \textit{all} orthogonal dimensions in RL.
-We welcome more dimensions that readers think will help us encapsulate further challenges in RL and will add them based on the community's thoughts.

-Given the current brittleness of RL agents \citep{deep_rl_that_matters}, and many claims that have been challenged \citep{atrey_saliency_counterfactual_iclr_2020, tosch_toybox_arxiv_2019}, we believe RL agents need to be tested on a lower and more basic level to gain insights into their inner workings. \textit{MDP Playground} is like a programming language for regularly structured MDPs which allows delving deeper into the inner workings of RL agents.
+Finally, we would like \textit{MDP Playground} to be a community-driven effort.
+It is open-source for the benefit of the RL community at \url{https://github.com/automl/mdp-playground}.
+While we tried to identify as many dimensions of hardness as possible, it is unlikely that we have captured \textit{all} such dimensions that can be independently injected in RL environments.
+We have some further dimensions of hardness currently in the experimental phase and we describe these in Appendix \ref{append_sec:exptl_dims}.
+We welcome more dimensions of hardness that readers think will help us encapsulate further challenges in RL and will add them to \textit{MDP Playground} based on the community's opinions.
+Given the current brittleness of RL agents \shortcite{deep_rl_that_matters}, and many claims that have been challenged \shortcite{atrey_saliency_counterfactual_iclr_2020,tosch_toybox_arxiv_2019}, we believe RL agents need to be tested on a lower and more basic level to gain insights into their inner workings.